-- (a) Electronic Filing Required.
-Except as expressly provided by this rule or in the exceptional circumstances preventing electronic filing, all documents shall be filed electronically. - (1) The following are exempted from the requirement of electronic filing: - (a) Sealed and Qui Tam Cases; - (b) The state court record and other Rule 5 materials in habeas corpus cases filed in 28 U.S.C. §2254 proceedings; - (c) Administrative records and transcripts in Social Security cases and transcripts or voluminous exhibits in other administrative review proceedings.
-(Pursuant to Local Rule 79.3 the Social Security administrative record will be returned to counsel at the conclusion of the case.);

-- (d) Pretrial hearing and trial exhibits; - (e) Consent to Proceed before Magistrate Judge; - (f) All pleadings and documents filed by pro se litigants (prisoner and non-prisoner); - (g) The charging document in a criminal case, such as the complaint, indictment, and information, as well as the criminal synopsis form; - (h) Applications/Affidavits for search and arrest warrants and related papers; - (i) CJA 23 Financial Affidavit; - (j) Fed.R.Crim.P.
-20 and Fed.R.Crim.P.5 papers received from another court; - (k) Any pleading or document in a criminal case containing the signature of a defendant, such as appearance bonds, Orders Setting Conditions of Release, a waiver of indictment or plea agreement, letters from a defendant requesting specific relief; and - (l) Petitions for violations of supervised release. - (2) An attorney may for good cause apply to the assigned Judge for permission to file documents conventionally.
-Even if the assigned Judge initially grants an attorney permission to file documents conventionally, the assigned Judge may withdraw that permission at any time during the pendency of a case and require the attorney to file documents electronically using the System.

-(b) Significance of Electronic Filing.

-- (1) Any document electronically filed or converted by the Clerk's Office to electronic format is the official record of the Court. - (2) Electronic transmission of a document to the Electronic Filing System with the transmission of the Notice of Electronic Filing (NEF) constitutes service of the filed document upon each party in the case who is registered as a Filing User.
-Any other party or parties shall be served documents according to these Local Rules, the Federal Rules of Civil Procedure and the Federal Rules of Criminal Procedure.
+(1) The following ng are exempted from the requirement of electronic filing: (a) Seale ed and Qui Tam Cases; (b) The s state court record and other Rule 5 materials in habeas corpus cases s filed in 28 U.S.C. §2254 proceedings; (c) Adm inistrative records and transcripts in Social Security cases and tra anscripts or voluminous exhibits in other administrative review proc eedings.
+(Pursuant to Local Rule 79.3 the Social Security administrati ve record will be returned to counsel at the conclusion of the case.); (d) Pretri ial hearing and trial exhibits; (e) Cons ent to Proceed before Magistrate Judge; (f) All p leadings and documents filed by pro se litigants (priso oner and non-prisoner); (g) The G charging document in a criminal case, such as the complaint, i ndictment, and information, as well as the criminal synopsis for m; (h) Appl ications/Affidavits for search and arrest warrants and related pape rs; (i) CJA 23 Financial Affidavit; • R.Crim.P.
+20 and Fed.R.Crim.P.5 papers received from another cour • • pleading or document in a criminal case containing the ture of a defendant, such as appearance bonds, Orders ng Conditions of Release, a waiver of indictment or plea ement, letters from a defendant requesting specific relief; and (2) ons for violations of supervised release.
+(2) • may for good cause apply to the assigned Judge for - ents conventionally.
+Even if the assigned Judge initially • • • sion to file documents conventionally, the assigned Judge ssion at any time during the pendency of a case and require the at torney to me documents electronically using the System. (b) Signif icance of FL ectronic Filing.
+(1) ent electronically filed or converted by the Clerk's Office - official record of the Court.
+(2) ransmission of a document to the Electronic Filing sion of the Notice of Electronic Filing (NEF) constitutes - ent upon each party in the case who is registered as a rty or parties shall be served documents according to - - deral Rules of Civil Procedure and the Federal Rules of Criminal Prod ·